Relintai/pandemonium_engine_docs/tutorials/plugins/editor/inspector_plugins.md

 method.
 This function is called for each edited `Object` and must return `true` if this plugin should handle the object or its properties.

+Note:
-.. note:: This includes any `Resource` attached to the object.
+ This includes any `Resource` attached to the object.

 You can implement four other methods to add controls to the inspector at specific positions.
 The `parse_begin()` and `parse_end()` methods are called